A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

 Another promising approach to quantum circuit optimization is the aggregation of multiple subcircuits that can be reordered and replaced by optimized template circuits.
-Template circuits are pre-optimized subcircuits that implement the same program flow as the subcircuit they are meant to substitute.
-Liu et al. introduce a string-based intermediate representation of subcircuits and a template matching algorithm that improves the CNOT gate count~\cite{liu2024}.
-Although not explicitly relying on rewriting rules for optimization, Liu et al. employ ZX-calculus to verify the correctness of the intermediate representation and their associated templates.
+Template circuits are pre-optimized subcircuits that implement the same program flow as the subcircuit they are meant to substitute. \citet{liu2024}~introduce a string-based intermediate representation of subcircuits and a template matching algorithm that improves the CNOT gate count.
+Although not explicitly relying on rewriting rules for optimization, \citet{liu2024} employ ZX-calculus to verify the correctness of the intermediate representation and their associated templates.

-\paragraph{Architecture-aware} Kissinger et al.~\cite{kissinger2019cnotcircuitextractiontopologicallyconstrained} introduce the first architecture-aware optimization algorithm and outperform the existing compiler frameworks QuilC~\cite{smith2017practicalquantuminstructionset} and tket~\cite{cowtan2019qubitrouting}.
-During circuit extraction, they restrict the Gaussian elimination of the parity map to only include nearest-neighbor rows using the Steiner-Gauss algorithm.
+\paragraph{Architecture-Aware} \citet{kissinger2019cnotcircuitextractiontopologicallyconstrained}~introduce the first architecture-aware optimization algorithm and outperform the existing compiler frameworks QuilC~\cite{smith2017practicalquantuminstructionset} and tket~\cite{cowtan2019qubitrouting}.
+During circuit extraction, they restrict the Gaussian elimination algorithm of the parity map to only include nearest-neighbor rows using the Steiner-Gauss algorithm.
 Consequently, CNOT gates can only act between neighboring qubits.

-Villoria et al. modified the circuit extraction algorithm of Backens et al.~\cite{backensThereBackAgain2020} to target trap-ion computers that are highly dependent on global gates~\cite{villoria2025optimizationsynthesisquantumcircuits}.
-Instead of Gaussian elimination, the frontier is extracted solving a linear program that ensures only vertices are extracted which can be included in the same global gate.
-Afterwards peephole optimization merges the extracted two-qubit gates into global GMS gates.
+\citet{villoria2025optimizationsynthesisquantumcircuits}~modified the circuit extraction algorithm of~\citet{backensThereBackAgain2020} to target trap-ion computers that are highly dependent on global gates.
+Instead of Gaussian elimination algorithm, the frontier is extracted solving a linear program that ensures only vertices are extracted which can be included in the same global gate.
+Afterward peephole optimization merges the extracted two-qubit gates into global GMS gates.
 This algorithm outperforms the Qiskit implementation on most quantum circuits.